geraldb/talks/blockchain_ruby.md

-# Code, Code, Code - A Blockchain in JavaScript in 20 Lines!
+# Code, Code, Code - A Blockchain in Ruby in 20 Lines!
 A Blockchain is a Data Structure

 What's Blockchain?